michellevit/Comment-Sentiment-Analyzer/README.txt

 4. How to Run the Program:

 - Double click the 'run_script_1.bat' file
+  - Open the newly created 'Comment-Analyzer.xlsx' file
- - Enter the desired podcast episode number in the cell B2
+  - Enter the YouTube video link in the cell B2
 - Save and close the file
 - Double click the 'run_script_2.bat' file
- - Open the newly created file 'Comment Analyzer - Complete.xlsx' (should appear in the same directory)
+  - Once it is ready, it will be renamed: "YouTube-Comment-Analyzer-Complete.xlsx"
+  * Note: on average this script takes 3 seconds per comment, so you may need to wait

 ----------
 5. Troubleshooting:
-* The excel files cannot be open while running the script
+- The excel files cannot be open while running the script

 ----------
 6. FAQ

--This script will only provide comments for podcast episodes on the Lex Fridman channel, and comments from the Lex Fridman subreddit
--If no podcast episode is entered into original 'Comment Analyzer.xlsx' file (created upon running 'run_script_1.bat'), then this script will automatically get the comments from the latest podcast episode added to the channel
+-This script can be modified to pull comments from reddit, but it requires some changes to be made to the 'comment-analyzer-2.py' file

 ----------
 7. Credits